Who is eligible to apply?

 - The number of students who voluntarily leave the program.

-The average number of available slots is usually 40 - 45 There are no grade-level specific numbers of available slots.
-Students in grades 8 - 11 are eligible for all available slots.
+Due to the size of Lafayette High School, SCAPA Lafayette typically has more capacity than is available at SCAPA Bluegrass in elementary and middle school levels.
+The average number of available slots is usually 40–45.
+There are no grade-level specific numbers of available slots.
+Students in grades 8–11 are eligible for all available slots.

 Should an opening occur after the initial January/February offerings, the SCAPA Lafayette GT Facilitator will review the waiting list and will contact the student being offered placement.
 Openings may happen at any time prior to the beginning of the school year or during the school year.